by Scott Mehl

 To the south are two wings which extend out, forming another courtyard known as Armory Square.
 The eastern wing contains the Royal Pharmacy and the apartments of Queen Maria Christina.
 Among these rooms is the Crown Room which was created in 2014.

-Since the reign of King Felipe II, the Spanish royal family have maintained a Royal Pharmacy, to provide them with any necessary medications.
+Since the reign of King Felipe II, the Spanish royal family has maintained a Royal Pharmacy, to provide them with any necessary medications.
 The Royal Pharmacy in the Royal Palace of Madrid – set up as a museum since 1964 – displays many of the old bottles and containers used to house various drugs and treatments, as well as the adjoining distillation rooms.

-Formerly one of the rooms in the apartments of Queen Maria Christina, the Crown Room was established following the accession of KIng Felipe VI in 2014 to display the symbols of constitutional monarchy – the original throne of King Carlos III as well as his crown and scepter; the collar of the Order of the Golden Fleece belonging to Queen Isabella II, and the Table of Sphinxes – the majestic Empire style desk acquired by King Carlos IV in 1803.
+Formerly one of the rooms in the apartments of Queen Maria Christina, the Crown Room was established following the accession of King Felipe VI in 2014 to display the symbols of constitutional monarchy – the original throne of King Carlos III as well as his crown and scepter; the collar of the Order of the Golden Fleece belonging to Queen Isabella II, and the Table of Sphinxes – the majestic Empire style desk acquired by King Carlos IV in 1803.
 It was on this desk that King Juan Carlos signed the Organic Act, confirming his abdication from the throne.
-Also on display are King Juan Carlos’ abdication speech, and a copy of the proclamation speech of King Felipe VI.
+Also on display are King Juan Carlos’ abdication speech and a copy of the proclamation speech of King Felipe VI.

 The western wing houses the Royal Armory, which houses what is considered to be one of the best collections of armor in the world.
 Read more about the Royal Armory here.